GranataLab/AVADS/README.md

 To run the code, download and save AVADS.m and AVADS.fig in the same location.

-For more information and guided tutorials with sample videos, please download the AVADS user manual and tutorial guide.
+For more information and guided tutorials with sample videos, please download the AVADS user manual and tutorial guide and watch this tutorial video: https://youtu.be/V1sRvobRI9k.

 This program was introduced the following manuscript.
 If you use this program, please cite this paper.

 Peebles, A.T., Carroll, M.M., Socha, J.J., Schmitt, D., and Queen, R.M.
 (2020).
 "Validity of using two-dimensional video analysis and automated marker tracking to assess continuous sagittal-plane running kinematics." in review for Annals of Biomedical Engineering.

-Note: AVADS.ijm, UR_R_Trimmed.mp4, and UR_R.xlsx are not associated/needed for the MATLAB version of AVADS.
-We are currently working on coding AVADS in JAVA so that it can be used with ImageJ.
+Note: we are actively working on translating AVADS to Java, where it can be run using ImageJ (FIJI), an open-source image/video analysis program.
+To download the stable version of AVADS_IJ, please visit this repository: https://github.com/GranataLab/AVADS_IJ.